What you should do before, during, and after an advising appointment?

 - Think about your educational goals, major options and progress in your courses (if currently enrolled).

-- Be prepared with questions to ask your academic advisors and bring necessary materials such as your academic advising portfolio, latest degree audit, etc (if currently enrolled).
+- Be prepared with questions to ask your academic advising specialist and bring necessary materials such as your academic advising portfolio, latest degree audit, etc (if currently enrolled).

 - Be familiar with university policies and procedures, academic deadlines and course selections.

 - Know where your appointment is located.
-The central Academic Advising Center is located at the Camille Lightner Center but there are specific ‘major’ advisors located throughout the various School and Colleges.
-Advising staff directory.
+The central Academic Advising Center is located at the EDBC 1.400.

 - Plan ahead and be prepared to arrive on time.
-The Academic Advising Center and its satellite locations are busy places.
+The Academic Advising Center is a busy place.
 As a general rule, we will see walk-in traffic after a 10 minute wait period.
 It is always good to arrive early.
 If you are late, you may have to reschedule your appointment.

 DURING your advising appointment, you should: